 Rob Schenk is a trial attorney who represents wedding industry professionals involved in business disputes.
 After speaking with wedding pros over the years and discovering that many held misconceptions about the law, Rob created weddingindustrylaw.com in 2013, as an online resource of legal news and education.
+He was one of the first lawyers to embrace digital and online solutions like the ones on Remote Legal (click here to find out more) so it’s no surprise that he has get up this online resource.
 Rob’s expertise has been featured in Huffington Post Weddings, The Knot, Evolve Your Wedding Business, Above the Law, Wedding Industry Rescue, and The Span Plan, and he regularly speaks at event industry conventions nationwide on various legal topics.
 Rob is licensed to practice law in Georgia, Tennessee, Florida, California, and New York, and maintains principal offices in Atlanta, Georgia and Nashville, Tennessee.

 Learn more about Rob Schenk at http://www.weddingindustrylaw.com

 Q1: What is slander or defamation?

 Robert L. Schenk: Defamation is a false statement that lowers the reputation of a person or business.
 Defamation this is spoken is slander.
 Written defamation is libel.
 You can learn more here about the differences if you need some more in-depth knowledge.